 A League of Their Own

 The charter has an annex on the issue of Palestine.
-It affirms Palestinian independence and states that “even though the outward signs of this independence have remained veiled as a result of force majeure,” an Arab delegate from Palestine should “participate in [the League’s] work until this country enjoys actual independence.”
+It affirms Palestinian independence and states that “even though the outward signs of this independence have remained veiled as a result of force majeure,” an Arab delegate from Palestine should “participate in [the league’s] work until this country enjoys actual independence.”

-The Arab League has no mechanism to compel members’ compliance with its resolutions, a void that has led critics like NYU Associate Professor Mohamad Bazzi to describe the organization as a “glorified debating society.”
-The charter states that decisions reached by a majority “shall bind only those [states] that accept them,” which places a premium on national sovereignty and limits the League’s ability to take collective action.
-While some actions are taken under the aegis of the Arab League, they are executed only by a small faction.
+The Arab League has no mechanism to compel members’ compliance with its resolutions, a void that has led critics such as NYU Associate Professor Mohamad Bazzi to describe the organization as a “glorified debating society.”
+The charter states that decisions reached by a majority “shall bind only those [states] that accept them,” which places a premium on national sovereignty and limits the league’s ability to take collective action.
+While some actions are taken under the aegis of the Arab League, they are often executed only by a small faction.
 Bazzi says, “During the Lebanese civil war, the Arab League had limited success trying to help negotiate a peace, but in the end it was the individual powers, in this case Syria and Saudi Arabia, that helped end the conflict by convening the Taif Agreement.
-Technically it was under League auspices, but it was really Saudi Arabia and Syria as the driving force.”
+Technically it was under league auspices, but it was really Saudi Arabia and Syria as the driving force.”

 A Pan-Arab Pedigree

-During World War I, the Sharif of Mecca led an Arab revolt against the Ottomans in concert with British forces.
+During World War I, the sharif of Mecca led an Arab revolt against the Ottomans in concert with British forces.
 The British government assured Arabs their support would be rewarded with the establishment of an independent state.
 However, a separate Anglo-French accord signed in 1916, known as the Sykes-Picot Agreement, betrayed this plan and carved up Arab lands into respective spheres of influence.

-The Palestinian issue continues to be a catalyst for collective Arab action.
-The League emphasized the importance of the Palestinian cause in 1964 with the establishment of the Palestinian Liberation Order, whose charter states "the liberation of Palestine, from an Arab viewpoint, is a national duty.”
-Following another significant defeat by the Israelis in 1967, the League issued the Khartoum Resolution, often remembered for its three “nos”: “no peace with Israel, no recognition of Israel, no negotiations with it.”
-The Arab League has maintained an official boycott of Israeli goods and companies since 1948, but measuring the effects of the ban is difficult due to lax enforcement and limited trade flows.
+The Palestinian issue has long been a catalyst for collective Arab action.
+The league emphasized the importance of the Palestinian cause in 1964 with the establishment of the Palestinian Liberation Order (PLO), whose charter states that “the liberation of Palestine, from an Arab viewpoint, is a national duty.”
+Following another significant defeat by the Israelis in 1967, the league issued the Khartoum Resolution, often remembered for its three “nos”: “no peace with Israel, no recognition of Israel, no negotiations with it.”
+The Arab League has maintained an official boycott [PDF] of Israeli goods and companies since 1948, but measuring the effects of the ban is difficult due to lax enforcement and limited trade flows.

 Seeds of Conflict